Author David McCullough on ‘The Wright Brothers‘

-The Pulitzer Prize winner discusses his book about Orville and Wilbur Wright.
+The Pulitzer Prize winner discusses his book about Orville and Wilbur Wright and how the Ohio brothers brought the airplane to the world.

 Wilbur and Orville Wright’s fascination with flight began with the helicopter-like toy they played with as children.
 David McCullough’s fascination with the Dayton siblings who conceived of and built the world’s first airplane began a decade ago while he was conducting research for his book The Greater Journey: Americans in Paris.